-All students are required, by the end of the first year of study (first semester of study for Mid-Career Professional Track students), to choose, in consultation with their M.A. advisory committee, either a thesis or non-thesis track.
+All students are required, by the end of the first year of study (first semester of study for Mid-Career Professional Track students), to choose, in consultation with their MA advisory committee, either a thesis or non-thesis track.
 Thesis Track and Non-Thesis Track Planning Guides are available at https://easc.osu.edu/degrees/eas-ma/handbook to guide students through the process.
+It is possible to switch from a thesis to a non-thesis track (or vice versa), but students should consult with their advisor and the MA program coordinator before doing so.
+They will also be required to submit a formal change to their status with the Graduate School.